databrickslabs/ucx/README.md

 service principal should be unprovisioned.
 On Azure, it creates a principal with `Storage Blob Data Reader` role assignment on every storage account using Azure Resource Manager APIs.

-Once done, proceed to the launching the [table migration workflow](#table-migration-commands).
+This command is one of prerequisites for the [table migration workflow](#table-migration-workflow).

 [[back to top](#databricks-labs-ucx)]